wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/DevOps/DevOps-OpenSource-Links.md

 - [Terraform #Project#](https://www.terraform.io/): Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.

+- [Packer #Project#](https://packer.io/): HashiCorp Packer is easy to use and automates the creation of any type of machine image.

 - [Terratest #Project#](https://github.com/gruntwork-io/terratest): Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.

 ## Linux Admin Interface